 Core curriculum lectures

-The daily lecture series rotates through a two year cycle.
+The daily lecture series rotates through a two-year cycle.
 The general pediatric faculty, pediatric subspecialists and pediatric surgeons present the series.
 The core curriculum focuses on what pediatric residents must and should know to be competent general pediatricians.
 The lecture series is designed around the content specifications of the American Board of Pediatrics.

-The pediatric chief resident conducts daily 7:30 a.m. case presentation conference, with the assistance of junior and senior resident and faculty.
+The pediatric chief resident conducts daily 7:30 a.m. case presentation conference, with the assistance of junior and senior residents and faculty.
 Interesting or unusual case presentations are presented with formulation of differential diagnoses followed by synopsis and discussion of the disease entity.

 Morbidity & mortality review

 Morbidity & mortality review occurs every other month with resident staff, pediatric faculty and pathologists in attendance.

 Pediatric grand rounds